gnosis/dx-examples-dev/README.md

 # Build on top of the DutchX
-This project is a series of example on how to build applications on top of the DutchX.
+This project is a series of examples on how to build applications on top of the DutchX.

 ## Start from the begining